firebolt-db/godocs/docs/API-reference/using-async-queries.md

 The following are required prerequisites to submit a query programmatically:

-- **Firebolt account** &ndash; You need an active Firebolt account.
-If you do not have one, you can [sign up](https://go.firebolt.io/signup) for one.
+1. **A Firebolt account** &ndash; Ensure that you have access to an active Firebolt account.
+If you don't have access, you can [sign up for an account](https://www.firebolt.io/sign-up).
+For more information about how to register with Firebolt, see [Get started with Firebolt](../../Guides/getting-started/index.md).
+2. **A Firebolt service account** &ndash; You must have access to an active Firebolt [service account](../managing-your-organization/service-accounts.md), which facilitates programmatic access to Firebolt.
-- **Firebolt database and engine** &ndash; You must have access to a Firebolt database.
-If you do not have access, you can [create a database]({% link Guides/getting-started/get-started-sql.md %}#create-a-database) and then [create an engine]({% link Guides/getting-started/get-started-sql.md %}#create-an-engine).
+3. **A Firebolt database and engine** &ndash; Queries must be run on a valid database using an active engine.
+If you don't have access, you can [create a database]({% link Guides/getting-started/get-started-sql.md %}#create-a-database) and [create an engine]({% link Guides/getting-started/get-started-sql.md %}#create-an-engine).
-- **Firebolt service account** &ndash; You must have an active Firebolt [service account]({% link Guides/managing-your-organization/service-accounts.md %}) for programmatic access, along with its ID and secret.
+4. **A user associated with the Firebolt service account** &ndash; You must associate a [user]({% link Guides/managing-your-organization/managing-users.md %}#-users) with your service account, and the user must have the necessary permissions to run the query on the specified database using the specified engine.
-- **Permissions** &ndash; You will need to have [USAGE permission]({% link Overview/Security/Role-Based Access Control/engine-permissions.md %}#engine-permissions) on the engine that runs the query.
+5. **Sufficient permissions** You will need to have [USAGE permission]({% link Overview/Security/Role-Based Access Control/engine-permissions.md %}#engine-permissions) on the engine that runs the query.
 A user always has permission to view their own queries.
 To see another user's queries, you must have `MONITOR ENGINE` or `MONITOR ALL` privileges.
-A user calling `fb_GetAsyncStatus` must have permissions to view the query.

 To submit an asynchronous query via a raw HTTP request, you must use Firebolt protocol version 2.3 or later, while query status can be checked with any client using protocol version 2.1 or later.
 You can verify the protocol version by checking the X-Firebolt-Protocol-Version header in API response.